A German Immigrant Girl Shares Her Adventure

 If he had known how like balm his blessed words fell upon my weary heart, I have no doubt but that he would have felt repaid for his kindness.
 I thanked him as well as I could and assured him that if I ever had a dollar I could spare, it should be laid aside for him.

-But she was not as successful as she had hoped to find me employment, for sewing girls and teachers of every description was so plenty that it was impossible to find a niche that I did not already fill.
+But she was not as successful as she had hoped to find me employment, for sewing girls and teachers of every description were so plenty that it was impossible to find a niche that I did not already fill.

-I was disappointed at this, yet my faith in the promise, " I will never leave thee nor forsake thee," was still undimmed, and I believed that some way would in good time appear by which I could escape from my perplexities.
+I was disappointed at this, yet my faith in the promise, " I will never leave thee nor forsake thee," was still undimmed, and I believed that some way would, in good time, appear by which I could escape from my perplexities.

 Previous to this day, I had never thought of going into the country.
 Still, I now began to entertain the idea, and it seemed reasonable to me, as it also did to Mrs. G., to whom I mentioned the plan, that I might be more successful there than in the city.